amaliegay/ashfall-survival-start/Docs/Ashfall Survival Start.md

 9. Get to Bushcrafting level 30 and craft the Raft and place it on open water.
 10. Activate the Raft and click Sail Home button.

 Congratulations!
 You have won the game!
+To start the Morrowind Main Quest, drag yourself way back to Seyda Neen and talk to the captain Sellus Gravius.

+## General Survival Tips

+- To make a campfire, you need a torch.
+So craft yourself a wood axe and gather resin first.
+- If you get stuck somewhere because you can't levitate, consider bushcrafting tables as scaffoldings.

 ## Credits and Thanks